-- IV.C.3 To the extent possible, the World Heritage Fund should be used to mobilize additional funds for international assistance from other sources. - IV.C.4 Distribution of resources from all sources of support for international assistance (including the World Heritage Fund and other sources, such as Funds in Trust) shall be coordinated to ensure allocation in conformity with the priorities of the Committee.
+- IV.C.2 A balance is to be maintained between funds allocated to activities for cultural and natural heritage, which are reviewed and decided on a regular basis by the Committee. - IV.C.3 To the extent possible, the World Heritage Fund should be used to mobilize additional funds for international assistance from other sources. - IV.C.4 Distribution of resources from all sources of support for international assistance (including the World Heritage Fund and other sources, such as Funds in Trust) shall be co-ordinated to ensure allocation in conformity with the priorities of the Committee.